-When it comes to family law, grandparents have certain rights in the state of California.
+When it comes to family law, grandparents have rights in California when it comes to visitation and custody.
 These rights are outlined in California Family Code sections 3100-3105.

-If your grandchild’s parents are still married, you will not be able to file for visitation rights.
-However, there are some exceptions:
+If your grandchild’s parents are still married, then you will not be able to file for visitation rights.
+However, there are some exceptions.

 - The grandchild has been adopted by a stepparent

 - The child does not live with either of his or her parents

 - One of the parents joins the grandparent’s petition for visitation rights